 We often talk about social media in the context of large consumer brands and marketing agencies, but perhaps one of the most interesting applications of social media is in — believe it or not — the government.
 It actually makes a lot of sense if you think about it.
 Government has a responsibility to connect with its citizens and is most effective when communication can occur freely.
 In place of unidirectional printed newsletters and press conferences, why not engage citizens through Facebook and YouTube?
-One reason to hesitate is the issue of social media public records.
+One reason to hesitate is the issue of social media public records, and maintaining compliance with FOIA laws.

 Government agencies have actually done a fairly impressive job of embracing social channels.
 It can be difficult to find a federal, state, or local agency these days without some type of social media presence.
 A recent study shows that 92% of federal employees are on social networks and 74% now use social media at work.
 The most popular social networks in the public sector appear to be Facebook, Twitter, and YouTube.